yuweiyang223/timediff_package/README.md

 `lubridate package` or `as.Date()` from base package.

 This function will remove the NA values before calculation.
-No extra work needed to handle NA values.
+No extra work is needed to handle NA values.

 ## Installation